Reading Time: 10 minutes

 In a few short years, a customer-centric approach to business has gone from optional to crucial!
+Customer-centricity is the key to growth strategy.
 In order to remain relevant, beat the competition, and occupy mindshare, it pays to be customer-obsessed.
 With a plethora of product and service options and unending choices, customers now have the ability to switch brands at the drop of a hat.
 With user experience (UX) emerging as the biggest differentiator, competition has effectively spilled over across verticals with brands from different industries fighting it out over UX.
 Whether users are shopping for a shoe or scouting for the best insurance plan, they expect the experience to be as seamless as just clicking an icon!

 Now, for brands to offer personalized and exceptional user experiences, they need to understand the customer better than ever.
 Accurate identification of customers and which stage they are in the journey is of vital importance.
 Further building on this, custom segments can be created to provide customized content and offers.
 This 360-degree view of a customer relies heavily on collecting data from all sources and channels and then analyzing it to provide actionable insights which can be used for authentic and personalized engagement.
 This is where data collection and analysis comes into the picture.

 How being data-centric can promote a customer-first culture

 While customer data is essential to building a comprehensive customer understanding, there’s still a considerable debate on the proper collection and usage of data.
 It is very important for brands to be transparent about the data they collect and how it affects the end-user.
 Processes need to be set in place to ensure consistent compliance and authentication across departments.